Ishwar Chandra Vidyasagar: Vidyasagar in Santhal Pargana

 He was also the secretary of Hindu Female School which later came to be known as Bethune Female School.

 Meeting with Ramakrishna

-Vidyasagar was liberal in his outlook even though he was born in an orthodox Hindu Brahmin family.
+Vidyasagar was liberal in his outlook, even though he was born in an orthodox Hindu Brahmin family.
 Also, he was highly educated and influenced by Oriental thoughts and ideas.
-Ramakrishna in contrast, did not have a formal education.
-Yet they had a nice relation between them.
+Ramakrishna, in contrast, did not have a formal education.
+Yet they had a nice relationship with each other.
 When Ramakrishna met Vidyasagar, he praised Vidyasagar as the sea of wisdom.
-Vidyasagar joked that Ramkrishna should have collected some amount of salty water of that sea.
-But, Ramakrishna, with profound humbleness & respect, replied that the water of general sea might be salty, but not the water of the sea of wisdom.
+Vidyasagar joked that Ramkrishna should have collected some amount of salty water from that sea.
+But, Ramakrishna, with profound humbleness & respect, replied that the water of the general sea might be salty, but not the water of the sea of wisdom.